rafael-alcocer-caldera/spring-batch-without-xml/README.md

 This commit interval is equals to the chunk size.
 This is configurable through the application.properties.

+This application only reads a String array of lowercase letters ("a", "b", "c", "d", "e", "f", "g", "h", "i", "j").

+Process the letters to uppercase.

+Writes the letters in chunks of 2.

 ## Motivation

 I wanted to have an easy example about Spring Batch using Chunk Oriented Processing without XML configuration files.